 By far the most interesting tourist activity in Vladimir is a visit to Borodin's blacksmith shop, where you can forge your own nail if you visit on Friday, Saturday, or Sunday.
 Before the lesson began, I tried on the chain mail and helmet in the waiting area, shown below.
 The mail weighs almost 50 pounds, with its main pressure being on the shoulders.
 Taking it off made me feel so much lighter!

 Behind the chain mail and helmet above is a shield.
 In Russian, the word "shield" is щит (shcheet).
 There is an Uzbekistan power company Щит Энергия (Shcheet Energiya) which translates its name into English not as Shield Energy, but as Shit Energiya.
 I am not making this up.
-You can see their name in English at the top of their homepage and Facebook page.
-Strictly speaking, Shit Energiya is an LLC, and that abbreviation is translated into Russian as OOO, so the full name in English is the more impressive OOO Shit Energiya, as you can see at the top of their current job openings page here.
+You can see their name in English at the top and bottom of a Wayback Machine copy of their 2018 homepage.
+Strictly speaking, Shit Energiya is an LLC, and that abbreviation is translated into Russian as OOO, so the full name in English is the more impressive OOO Shit Energiya, as you can see at the top of a Reddit page on Engrish.
 In 2014, Ben Stiller visited a Russian late-night talk show and, without knowing Russian, participated in a skit where he had to guess what presents different children wanted.
-Watch here when a child asked him for a shield.
+Watch here when a child asks him for a shield.

 For some reason, the waiting area also had a copy of a "Felix" pinwheel calculator.
 The name is from Felix Dzerzhinsky, who organized a factory to create them based on an earlier model (see here) while he wasn't busy killing people.
 The Felix calculator at the blacksmith is on the left, and a shinier version I found at the Computer History Museum in California a few months later is on the right.